rzikm/master-thesis/README.md

 After that, you should be able to build and run the managed QUIC library using the `src/System.Net.Quic/System.Net.Quic.sln` solution.

-TODO: For technical reasons, only 64-bit runtime is currently supported on windows.

 ## Usage and API